About the Binnenhof

 Medieval buildings

-The oldest buildings at the Binnenhof were built in the early 13th century and so have seen quite a few residents come and go.
+The oldest buildings at the Binnenhof were built in the early 13th century and have witnessed quite a few residents come and go.
 From counts, Stadtholders and Louis Napoleon to the Reichskommissar Seyss-Inquart during the German occupation of the Netherlands.

 Further Readings